5 Biggest Mistakes Dependent People Make

 1. Dependent People are unable to set boundaries

 Boundaries are necessary for almost all aspects of our lives.
 For example, you might like the taste of alcohol.
 However, you know that if you drink too much or you drink it every day, your health will deteriorate.

 When dependent people get into relationships, they give up things that the other person doesn’t like.
 They do this so they don’t lose the person they have by their side.

 Because of this, they end up with a low self-esteem and feel mistreated.
 They don’t express themselves truthfully for fear of pushing their partner away.

-They give up the truth they need so that they don’t feel new holes in their hearts.
+They give up the truth they need so that they don’t feel voids in their hearts.